jyutzler/Bridge-Systems/system.md

    * 3♣ after 2NT (unusual) overcall: Stayman
 * 3♠: Asks for a stopper
 * 3NT: To play

-#### Through 3NT:
 * 4♣: Gerber
-* 4♦, 4♥: Texas Transfer, or splinter slam try if transfer would be into opponent's suit
+* 4♦ or 4♥ (through 4♣): Texas Transfer, or splinter slam try if transfer would be into opponent's suit

 Note: This system is influenced by Richard Pavlicek's [system](http://rpbridge.net/7g67.htm)